 Hope is a place for more than just Sunday morning acquaintances and small talk.

-Through small groups, shared vision, and a culture of vulnerability we have created a space where hard conversations can be had and genuine friendships can be made (the “let’s-actually-hang out-outside-of-church” kind).
+Through small groups, shared vision, and an intentional culture of vulnerability we have created a space where hard conversations can be had and genuine friendships can be made (the “let’s-actually-hang out-outside-of-church” kind).

-We have multiple small groups that meet once a week (usually in homes but currently on zoom) where our folks share life together, wrestle with tough topics, and simply fellowship with one another.
+We have multiple small groups that meet once a week (usually in homes or on zoom) where our folks share life together, wrestle with tough topics, and simply fellowship with one another.

 If you’re interested in getting involved with one of these groups click here for more info.